cogment/cogment-doc/src/cogment/cogment-low-level-api-guide/grpc.md

 Metadata:

--   `trial-id`: UUID of the new trial that will be started.
+-   `trial-id`: Identifier of the new trial that will be started.
 -   `user-id`: Identifier of the user that started the trial.

 #### `Version()`